SLP 502 Assessment (3 credits)

 Examines the role of speech-language pathologists in the provision of various forms of counseling to individuals with communication disorders and their families.

-CSD 584 Clinical Practicum: Proseminar - On campus (1 credit)
+SLP 584 Clinical Practicum: Proseminar – On Campus (1 credit)

 The emphasis of this class is to prepare the student for clinical practicum, laying the foundation for both onsite and offsite placements.
-Documentation, ethics, intervention and evaluation techniques are all taught with the assistance of 2nd year mentors and the clinical supervisor.
+Documentation, ethics, intervention, and evaluation techniques are all taught with the assistance of second-year mentors and the clinical supervisor.
 Class time is used to teach fundamentals and expose students to a variety of professionals working in the field that will describe various placement sites.

-CSD 586 Clinical practicum - Off campus (3 credits)
+SLP 586 Clinical practicum – Off Campus (3 credits)

-CSD 587 Advanced Clinical Practicum—Off Campus (6 credits)
+SLP 587 Advanced Clinical Practicum – Off Campus (6 credits)

 Student will be off campus 30 or more hours per week involved in direct client care for a minimum of 14 weeks.
 Depending on the preferences of the student, the clinical need, and the site placements, students will be placed either in one site for the full semester or two sites for 8-10 weeks each (typically school and medical).
 Students are aware that participation in two site placements may result in them having to continue at their site placement for a few weeks after graduation, but will not impact their ability to finish the program on time.
 All requirements for grading and clinical clock hours are anticipated to be met prior to graduation.